NHSDigital/nhs-notify-web-template-management/tests/test-team/README.md

 ### Need more debugging information?

-If you have CI test failures but the tests are working locally.
-Then set `retries` to 2 or 3 in [playwright.config.ts](config/playwright.config.ts).

-Commit the change and run the tests in CI.
-Download the artifacts, unzip and run the following:
+Run the following;

 ```bash
 npx playwright show-report <name of the downloaded folder>
 ```

-You'll then be able to see the trace information on the retried tests.
+You'll then be able to see the trace information on the failed tests.